 First we recommend you get the Discord app.
 Then you need to register.
 Make up a Discord user name, which can be obscure if you wish, enter some birth date which needn't be real but which should be more than 13 years in the past, preferably much more, and pick a password.

 You only need the Invitation Link to join initially.
+After tapping/clicking on it, you will be taken to our orientation text channel in which the Code of Conduct is displayed.
+To access all the channels, you must agree to it by tapping/clicking on the emoji symbol at the end that corresponds to Your membership category: 🏙 CAM, ✈ American Mensa Local Group (not CAM), 🛂 Mensa member outside of US, or 🤝 non-Mensan.
+You’ll only need to do this setup once.
 Subsequently, just fire up the Discord app, or go to the Discord website, and the CAM server will be shown in the leftmost column.
 If there isn't a long white/black line to the left of the icon (dark/light mode), just click on the CAM icon to join again.

 The Invitation Link, for anyone who hasn’t joined our customized CAM Discord server already, will be provided prior to any CAM event which takes place on Discord.
+You can also find it on our Contacts Info webpage as part of the Discord Team Leader’s info.
 Newbies will be given a chance to familiarize themselves with the set up and to mingle and are welcome to ask questions.

 Click on the Invitation Link and it will open Discord in your browser.
 If you’ve downloaded the app, Discord will complete the process via the app similar to Zoom.